Jamie-Wubben/audio2srt/README.md

 ## How it Works

 1.  **Upload**: Select an audio or video file from your device.
 2.  **Transcribe**: Click the "Convert to SRT" button.
-The file is securely uploaded and processed using the Whisper model.
+The file is securely uploaded and processed using the faster-whisper model with CPU optimization and 8-bit quantization.
 3.  **Download**: Once transcription is complete, the `.srt` file is automatically downloaded to your device.

+## Performance

+The application uses `faster-whisper`, a reimplementation of Whisper using CTranslate2, which provides:

+-   **4-5x faster** inference compared to the standard Whisper implementation
+-   **Lower memory usage** through 8-bit quantization (`int8`)
+-   **CPU-optimized** for running on systems without GPU
+-   **Same accuracy** as the original Whisper model

+### Profiling

+The application includes built-in performance logging for each step:
+-   File upload time
+-   Transcription time
+-   SRT file generation time
+-   File cleanup time

+Logs are visible in the console output with the `[PROFILING]` prefix.

 ## Acknowledgments